Slickhit/blizz_beta/README.md

 - **New Chat** starts a fresh session in a new tab.
 - **Scan** opens a prompt to run the built-in port scanner on a host of your choice.

+The interface also features a **Dashboard** tab summarising recent activity.
+It lists the latest events, shows a snippet of conversation history and displays ports from your most recent scan.
+The amount of chat history displayed is controlled by the `history_limit` argument in `dashboard.gather_data()` (default `5`), so increase that value if you want more context visible.

+Each chat window includes a lower **Logic** pane.
+Bot replies can contain a `[[THINK]]` block or the keys `user_facing_response` and `bot_logic_output` to separate system reasoning from the normal chat text.
+Anything after the tag or inside `bot_logic_output` is routed to this logic pane while the main chat stays clean.

 CLI actions capture their stdout or stderr.
 The output is stored in `event_log.json` and summarized so you can reference it later in the conversation.
 The guidance pane updates automatically after each action, showing relevant tips as they are generated.

 For a full list of commands and options run `./blizz --help`.